plone/documentation/docs/contributing/documentation/myst-reference.md

 You can use [Mermaid](https://mermaid.js.org/) and its Sphinx extension [`sphinxcontrib.mermaid`](https://pypi.org/project/sphinxcontrib-mermaid/) to render graphs in your documents, including general flowcharts, sequence diagrams, and Gantt charts.

+You can use the [Mermaid Playground](https://www.mermaidchart.com/play) to compose Mermaid markup and preview a live diagram.

 ````{example}
 ```{mermaid}
 :alt: Mental model of Plone
-:caption: Mental model of Plone block-beta
+:caption: Mental model of Plone
+:zoom:
+block-beta
     columns 4
     Plone["Plone<br/>integraton of all in one release"]:4